kivy/kivy/doc/sources/gsoc.rst

 Requirements
 ------------

-It is assumed that the incoming student be familiar with some basic skills as highlighted here:
+It is assumed that the incoming student meets some basic requirements as highlighted here:

 * Intermediate level familiarity with python
-* Student should be fairly comfortable with git and github (Kivy and its sister projects are all managed on github)
+* Comfortable with git and github
+  (Kivy and its sister projects are all managed on github)
-* Comfortable with Event Driven programming.
+* Comfortable with event driven programming.
-* Preset development environment for kivy or the appropriate sister project you are going to work on.
+* Has suitable tools/environment for kivy or the sister project you are going to work on.
 For example to be able to work on pyobjus you would need access to an iOS device, mac with xcode and a developer license, to work on pyjnius you